-There are 3 methods that determine when the message is ready to be transmitted:
+There are 3 methods that determine when the message is ready to be transmitted to your ASCII device:

-- 1) Change-Of-State This means that when any of the data changes, the 460 will transmit a new ASCII message with the new data. - 2) Cyclic This means that every x ms a new ASCII message will be transmitted, regardless of whether or not the data has changed. - 3) Trigger This means that a trigger event determines when a new ASCII message will be transmitted.
+- 1) Cyclic This means that every x ms a new ASCII message will be transmitted, regardless of whether the data has changed or not. - 2) Triggering This means that a trigger event determines when a new ASCII message will be transmitted.

 Some methods can co-exist with others.
-Here are the rules:
+Here are the optional rules: